 Cornwall is a very popular holiday destination so as you might expect, it is chock full of holiday homes.
-If you are a first-timer to Cornwall, you might not know what the range of options include or what you can expect on arrival so here are some hints and tips to help whet your appetite.
+If you are a first-timer to Cornwall, you might not know the range of options for places to stay or what you can expect on arrival so here are some hints and tips to help whet your appetite.

 Choosing your cottage

 The traditional properties in Cornwall and all built of granite with slate roofs.
 There are some thatched properties dotted about but not as many as you might find in Devon.

 Cornish cottages are either plain granite or have a traditional whitewashed exterior.
 They are usually quite symmetrical and square and this style is everywhere, whether you choose a rural retreat on a farm or a harbourside fisherman’s cottage.